maxcurrent420/BeastBreeder/ROADMAP.md

 ### Performance
 - **Loading Times**: IPFS can have variable loading times because content is served by peers.
 Ensuring enough peers have the content can improve load times.
 - **Content Availability**: Content on IPFS is available as long as it is pinned by at least one peer.
-You may need to use a pinning service to ensure availability.
+We will use a pinning service to ensure availability.

 ### Maintenance
 - **Content Updating**: Updating content on IPFS is not as straightforward as on traditional servers.
 Each update generates a new hash, and you'll need to update links that point to your content.